Forgiving Jimmy Kimmel

 “That’s what this show will be: a joyous celebration of chauvinism!”

 That was Jimmy Kimmel, in 1999, announcing the guiding ethic of the new Comedy Central series he and Adam Carolla debuted that year.
 The Man Show, they declared, would be a show by men, for men, about men.
-It would be an exploration of Manliness itself, as an aspiration and an archetype: beer-chugging, boob-ogling, a little bit schlubby, little bit sleepy, a little bit Bundyan.
-The show, in its narrow definition of Manliness, would publicly embrace a male resentment of feminism’s encroachments: “NO MA’AM,” for the basic-cable audience.
+It would be an exploration of Manliness itself, as an aspiration and an archetype: beer-chugging, boob-ogling, a little bit schlubby, a little bit sleepy, a little bit Bundyan.
+And the cartoonishly narrow definition of what it meant to be Manly would ultimately be unified, in the show’s conception, by an overarching resentment of feminism and its encroachments: “NO MA’AM,” for the basic-cable audience.
 “After all, what do guys want to see on TV?”
 Kimmel asked The Man Show’s studio audience, during its premiere.

 Carolla answered for them.
 “We want girls!” he said.
 “Girls jumping on trampolines!
 And monkeys!
 And midgets!”

 The Man Show propelled Kimmel, formerly a radio host of shock-jocky strain, to national fame: an everyman for The End of Men.
-Since he left Comedy Central in 2003, however—to become the host of ABC’s Jimmy Kimmel Live!, a role he has occupied ever since—Kimmel has been engaged in a particularly slow-moving project of redemption.
+And since he left the series in 2003—to become the host of ABC’s Jimmy Kimmel Live!, a role he has occupied ever since—Kimmel has been engaged in a particularly slow-moving project of redemption.
 The show named for him, though now a traditionally formatted late-night program, began as a loosely sanitized version of its basic-cable forebear: Jimmy Kimmel Live! initially included an open bar, whose offerings Kimmel and his guests eagerly imbibed on-air (Kimmel conducted one early episode visibly drunk).
 Kimmel had trouble booking women for the show (a joyous celebration of chauvinism).
 Over time, though, the show’s physical bar was removed, and the figurative one was raised; the guest list was expanded; and Kimmel himself, year by year, transformed from an impish man-child into, finally, a man—a televised bildungsroman fit for an age of anxious masculinity.

 Over the past year, that story has found a new plot twist: Kimmel has become political, and politicized.
 He has spoken, tearfully—following the health struggles of his infant son, born with a congenital heart defect—about the failures of the American healthcare system.
 He has, in the name of making that system more equitable, publicly debated with members of Congress.
 After a shooter in Las Vegas killed 58 people last year, Kimmel used his show’s national platform to advocate for gun safety.
 He did the same thing this year, after the mass murders in Parkland: “If you don’t think we need to do something about it,” Kimmel said, of the gun violence, “you’re obviously mentally ill.”

-It’s fitting, in that sense, that Kimmel will, for the second time in two years, host the 2018 Oscars telecast on Sunday: The awards show, as a genre, has itself undergone a form of political awakening in recent years.
+It’s fitting, in that sense, that Kimmel will, for the second time in two years, host the 2018 Oscars telecast on Sunday: The awards show, as a genre, has itself undergone a form of political awakening of late.
 Americans now take it for granted that, far from the passive activism of colored ribbons that were popular during The Man Show era of American life, the ceremonies themselves—the red-carpet interviews, the monologues and songs and bits, the acceptance speeches—will double as political discourse.
 Last year’s show was thoroughly saturated with fear and loathing of the newly inaugurated President Trump; this year’s telecast, of course, is coming in the age of #MeToo.
 It is capping an awards season that has been, in its own way, infused with that movement’s revelations.
 A report released last week found that 94 percent of the women in the entertainment industry have experienced sexual assault or harassment; many observers have expected that, following the pattern set by the Golden Globes and the BAFTAs, the Oscars would find ways to acknowledge the problem this version of #MeToo laid bare.

 Such assumptions may or may not be proven correct come Sunday evening: Kimmel himself has varied in his public pronouncements about #MeToo’s presence at the Academy Awards.
 On Thursday, an interviewer asked him whether he has jokes related to #TimesUp planned for the show; Kimmel responded, “I do, yes.”
 In previous interviews, however, Kimmel has—as have Oscar producers and executives at ABC, the network that airs both the Academy Awards and, yes, Jimmy Kimmel Live!—suggested that the role #MeToo will play in the program will be minimal.
 As Kimmel explained to (ABC News’s) Paula Faris on Tuesday, “This show is not about reliving people’s sexual assaults.
 It’s an awards show for people who have been dreaming about maybe winning an Oscar for their whole lives.
 And the last thing I want to do is ruin that for someone … by making it unpleasant.”